Joseon naval campaigns of 1592

 The Joseon naval campaigns of 1592 were naval campaigns conducted by Korean admiral Yi Sun-sin during Japanese invasions of Korea (1592-1598) against the Japanese forces of Toyotomi Hideyoshi.
-These campaigns made Yi a legendary figure in Korean history on par with, if not surpassing, the great general Eulji Mundeok.
+These campaigns made Yi a legendary figure in Korean history on par with, if not surpassing, the great general Ŭlchi Mundŏk.
 The campaigns of Yi were vital in halting the Japanese invasion, which had the ultimate aim of conquering not just Korea, but Ming China as well.
 Yi was able to severely impair Japanese logistics and reinforcements for the land forces in Korea.

 First Campaign

 At the outbreak of hostilities on April 13, 1592, Admiral Yi had sent out his fleet out on a naval exercise.
 Upon hearing that Pusan had been captured, Yi immediately set out on an east course to Pusan, hoping to block Japanese naval advances along the coast to aid their land forces.

 His first encounter at Okpo (1 May 1592) was a decisive victory, destroying almost half of the ships of the docking Japanese fleet.
-Prior to the Okpo Campaign, Yi mainly patrolled the seas near his Jeolla Province, to fortify its position before he began moving westward, due to the call for help from Admiral Won Gyun.
+Prior to the Okpo Campaign, Yi mainly patrolled the seas near his Jeolla Province, to fortify its position before he began moving westward, due to the call for help from Admiral Wŏn Kyun.
 A number of battles were fought around the area, mainly minor skirmishes.

 However, Yi treated each battle with extreme care and made certain that he suffered few serious casualties.
 From his Okpo battle, the only casualty was a minor gunshot wound on an oarsman from stray musket fire.
 After the battle, Admiral Yi also destroyed a few enemy skirmish ships at Happo and Jeokjinpo.